Skip to content

 You may follow the drop procedures during the Unrestricted Drop Period or Late Drop Period (Current Drop Period) to withdraw from your courses or you may contact your corresponding campus registration team with questions regarding a full withdrawal.

-If you withdraw after the end of the 7th week of the quarter
+If you withdraw after the end of the seventh week of the quarter

-If you withdraw after the end of the 7th week of the quarter, you may elect to use the above procedure and withdraw without earning credit but getting a full refund, or you may elect to receive credit and grades.
-If you choose to receive credit you may not receive a refund.
+Students who withdraw after the end of the seventh week of the quarter may elect to use the above procedure and withdraw without earning credit and receive a full refund, or you may elect to receive credit and grades.
+Students who you choose to receive credit may not receive a refund.

 Refer to the Tuition section above regarding the possible cancellation and refund of tuition and fees.